marioa/trieste/introduction.md

   * **<font color="green">Green postit</font>** note: all ok
   * **<font color="red">Red postit</font>** note: trouble here
     * Helper should come along to help
-* Consume these for feedback at the end of a topic
+* Consume these for feedback at the end
   * **<font color="green">Green</font>**: things you liked
   * **<font color="red">Red</font>**: things you did not like
 * We shall distribute new postit notes